cogitare-ai/cogitare/docs/source/plugins.rst

-For example, you can register a plugin to  plot train and validation loss during each epoch, along with an early stopping algorithm that watches the validation loss and save/stop the model if the loss is not decreasing.
+For example, you can register a plugin to  plot train and validation loss during each epoch, along with an early stopping algorithm that watches the validation loss and saves/stops the model if the loss is not decreasing.

-We start by exemplifying who to use your own plugin, and then describe the plugins already implemented in Cogitare.
+We start by exemplifying who to use your plugin and then describe the plugins already implemented in Cogitare.

 If you have a plugin implementation/idea/request, contributions are welcome!